APRO-com/ATTPs-sdk-js/README.md

 # ATTPs SDK

-The ATTPs SDK is a TypeScript library that provides a set of tools to create AI agents and verify data integrity.
+The ATTPs SDK is a TypeScript library that provides a set of tools to create ATTPs and verify data integrity.

 ## Installation